-We spent 8 days hiking throughout the Dolomites in northeastern Italy.
+In August, we spent 8 days hiking throughout the Dolomites in northeastern Italy.
+We fell head over heals in love with this mountainous region that offers sweeping alpine views along with culinary delights.
 We’ve summarized our itinerary for each day, with links to more in-depth blog posts.
 We’ve also included tips for improving our itinerary.
 Overall, this itinerary is fast-paced.
 We do recommend slowing down, and adding more time in each location.
 For more information on where to stay, what to eat and what to experience, read our Dolomites Travel Guide.

 We spent the majority of our trip in the province of South Tyrol, which is a german-speaking region.
 As you travel through South Tyrol, you’ll notice that all towns, parks, and mountain huts have a German name and an Italian name.
 Throughout this itinerary, we will use both names to avoid any confusion.